Renia274/User-Management-API/README.md

 The API includes input validation.
 If validation fails, appropriate error responses will be returned to the client.

-Please ensure that you provide valid data when creating or updating users to avoid validation errors.Also, you need to make a connection to MySQL server.
+Please ensure that you provide valid data when creating or updating users to avoid validation errors.Also, you need to make a connection to your MySQL database.